Joram in the Bible

 Verse ConceptsSpiritual HarlotryMothers, Examples OfMothers Of KingsAvoid Sorcerywitchesjezebel

-Joram turned his {chariot} and fled and said to Ahaziah, "It's treason, Ahaziah!"
+Then Joram turned his hand, and fled, and said to Ahaziah, Treachery, Ahaziah!

 Verse ConceptsTreacheryThose Who Deceived

-Then Jehu {drew his bow} and shot Joram between his shoulders so that the arrow went out from his heart, and he slumped down in his chariot.
+But Jehu drew his bow with his full strength and shot Joram between his shoulders; and the arrow went out through his heart and he sank down in his chariot.

 Verse ConceptsBow And Arrows, Uses OfArrows, Described AsHeart, HumanArchers, Men Shot ByKilling KingsOther References To The Heart